Student privacy notice

 • providers of external/collaborative research projects involving students including sponsors of studentships, research collaborations and enterprise experience opportunities with third parties as part of a programme of study

 • external examiners and assessors, and external individuals involved in relevant University panels, committees or procedures.
-For apprenticeship programmes Independent Assessors and External Assessors who would be involved in the integrated End Point Assessment.
+For apprenticeship programmes Independent Assessors and External Assessors who would be involved in the integrated End Point Assessment

-• relevant UK Government Departments (e.g. Department for Education, Home Office (including UK Visas and Immigration), Foreign and Commonwealth Office, Department of Health and Social Care) in accordance with the University’s obligations as a Student sponsor.
-In addition, the University will share the information required by UKVI to enable graduating students to apply for the Graduate Immigration route, should they wish to do so.
+• relevant UK Government Departments (e.g. Department for Education, Home Office (including UK Visas and Immigration), Foreign and Commonwealth Office, Department of Health and Social Care) in accordance with the University’s obligations as a student sponsor.
+In addition, the University will share the information required by UKVI to enable graduating students to apply for the Graduate Immigration route, should they wish to do so

-• relevant Higher Education bodies (e.g. Office for Students, UK Research and Innovation, Universities and Colleges Admissions Service, Office of the Independent Adjudicator for Higher Education, the organisation(s) running the National Student Survey and other student and surveys)
+• relevant Higher Education bodies (e.g. Office for Students, UK Research and Innovation, Universities and Colleges Admissions Service, Office of the Independent Adjudicator for Higher Education, the organisation(s) running the National Student Survey and other student surveys)

-• any other relevant professional or statutory regulatory bodies and/or apprenticeship programmes integrated End Point Assessment Organisations.
+• any other relevant professional or statutory regulatory bodies and/or apprenticeship programmes integrated End Point Assessment Organisations

 • to third party student accommodation providers operating under contract on behalf of the University